Gusinje: Dialect

 Gusinje is almost entirely Muslim and either Albanian-speaking or Slavic-speaking.
 The Slavic dialect of Gusinje and Plav shows very high structural influence from Albanian.
-Its uniqueness in terms of language contact between Albanian and Slavic is explained by the fact that most Slavic-speakers in today's Gusinje are of Albanian origin, representing a case of an Albanian-speaking population shifting to a Slavic-speaking one.
+Its uniqueness in terms of language contact between Albanian and Slavic is explained by the fact that most of the Slavic-speakers in today's Gusinje are of Albanian origin, representing a case of an Albanian-speaking population shifting to a Slavic-speaking one.

 Monuments

 In Gusinje there are a number of the historical mosques of Montenegro.
 The oldest preserved mosque in the town is Čekića džamija or xhamia e Cekajve built by the Cekaj brotherhood of Triepshi.
 The second oldest is the Vezir's mosque (vezirova džamija/xhamia e vezirit) built by Kara Mahmud Bushati in 1765 on the existing site of another mosque originally built in 1626.
 The New Mosque (nova džamija/xhamia e re) also known as Radončića was built by the Radončići brotherhood of Kući in 1899.
 There are also a number of mosques whose ruins only remain today.
 The mosque of Sultan Ahmed I was built during his reign between 1603 and 1617.
 It was burnt in 1746-47.
 Another ruined mosque is that built by the Gjylbegaj family (a branch of the Begolli family).
 It was built in 1833.